spellerberg/quire-rife/content/Bibliography.md

 - Schilz, Thomas F. *Lipan Apaches in Texas: Southwestern Studies, No. 83.* El Paso, TX: Texas Western Press, University of Texas at El Paso, 1987.
 - Schmitz, Joseph William. *Thus They Lived: Social Life in the Republic of Texas.* San Antonio: The Naylor Co., 1936.
 - Schroeder-Lein.
 Glenna R. *Confederate Hospitals on the Move: Samuel H Stout and the Army of Tennessee.* Columbia, SC: University of South Carolina Press, 1994.
-- Scott, Florence Johnson. *Old Rough and Ready on the Rio Grande.* (Waco, TX: Texian Press, 1969)
+- Scott, Florence Johnson. *Old Rough and Ready on the Rio Grande.* Waco, TX: Texian Press, 1969.
-- Shea, William L. and Terrence J. Winchel. *Vicksburg Is the Key: The Struggle for the Mississippi River.* Lincoln, NB and London: University of Nebraska Press, 2003.
+- Shea, William L. and Terrence J. Winchel. *Vicksburg Is the Key: The Struggle for the Mississippi River.* Lincoln, NE and London: University of Nebraska Press, 2003.
 - Shiffrin, Gale Hamilton. *Echoes from Women of the Alamo.* San Antonio: AW Press, 1999.
 - Sillers, Florence Warfield. *History of Bolivar County, Mississippi.* Spartanburg, SC: Reprint Company Publishers, 1976.
 - Smith, David P. *Frontier Defense in Texas: 1861-1865.* Denton, TX: North Texas State University, 1987.